loprestocgpt/waydroid-proxmox/README.md

   - Bearer token authentication
   - App installation and management

+## How it works

+- **Wayland-first**: Waydroid runs as a Wayland client.
+A headless Sway compositor runs as the `waydroid` user with `XDG_RUNTIME_DIR=/run/user/<uid>` and publishes `wayland-1` in that runtime directory.
+- **VNC bridge**: `wayvnc` also runs as `waydroid`, consuming the same Wayland socket and serving VNC on `0.0.0.0:5900` with password authentication enabled by default.
+- **System services**: Systemd units run as root but use `su -s /bin/bash -c` to switch to the `waydroid` user for compositor, VNC, and UI commands.
+Ordering enforces `waydroid-container.service` first, then the compositor/VNC bridge, then the UI.
+- **User separation**: The dedicated `waydroid` user (default UID 995) owns the runtime directory and VNC config, while root owns system services and the convenience copy of the VNC password at `/root/vnc-password.txt`.

 ## Use Cases

 - **Smart Home Automation**: Control Android-only IoT devices from Home Assistant